Here's why you never saw Don Knotts faint on The Andy Griffith Show

 As any Don Knotts fan knows, the man can faint with the funniest physical comedians of all time.

-The faint happens in the movie during a scene where Knotts' character is being seduced.
+The fainting happens in the movie during a scene where Knotts' character is being seduced.
 After his romantic interest tells him she thinks he's very nice, Knotts stumbles, saying, "I think I might faint," before swooning onto her clumsily.

 In the real world, Knotts actually had a real problem with feeling faint in certain moments.